Marsh Marshall

 Marsh Marshall is an American economist, venture capital and hedge fund manager, and television producer.
 He is the author of "Organizations and Growth in Rural China", academic and newspaper articles on China's economy and on venture capital investing.
-He is currently Chief Operating Officer at the quantitative hedge fund, Periwinkle Trading LLC, and is writing a book on investment, economic growth and corporate governance.
+He is currently Chief Executive Officer at the quantitative hedge fund, Periwinkle Trading LLC, and is writing a book on market planning.

 Early life

 Marshall was born in 1953 and raised in Washington DC, where he graduated from Georgetown Preparatory School in 1971.
 In 1975, he earned a bachelor's degree in history from Tufts University (magna cum laude); a 1977 master's degree in development economics from Stanford University, and a 1983 doctorate degree in economics from Oxford University, where he was a Tutor in Economics at Magdalen College.
 His doctoral thesis focused on the relationship between institutions and economic growth.
 In July 1979, Marshall was a member of a small delegation of Oxford and Cambridge economists invited by the Chinese Academy of Social Science to discuss economic reforms with China's leader, Deng Xiaoping.
 In a 1979 article, Marshall presented evidence that the apparent success of Mao Zedong's agricultural model, Dazhai, was a fraud.
 In 1981, China's post-Mao leadership acknowledged the fraud in Beijing Review.